GreenDelta/openLCA2-manual/src/advanced_top/data_quality.md

 _Inventory analysis with data quality of one unconnected flow_

- >**_Note:_** If the data quality is captured on the process level (e.g. environmental footprint database), the total requirements in respect to the reference flow of the product system are displayed:
+If the data quality is captured on the **process level** (e.g. environmental footprint database), the total requirements in respect to the reference flow of the product system are displayed:

 ![](../media/dataquali_total_requirements.png)

-_Inventory analysis with data quality of one unconnected flow_
+_Total requirements_

 </details>